Lexi Lloyd-Smith

-Lexi Lloyd-Smith (born 5 March 2003) is an English professional footballer who plays as a forward for Women's Championship club Bristol City and the England under-23s.
-She previously played for Southampton, Charlton Athletic, and college soccer side South Alabama Jaguars.
+Lexi Lloyd-Smith (born 5 March 2003) is an English professional footballer who plays as a forward for Women's Super League club Crystal Palace and the England under-23s.
+She previously played for Bristol City,Southampton, Charlton Athletic, and college soccer side South Alabama Jaguars.

 Early career

 Lloyd-Smith began her football career with the Arsenal Academy, playing four seasons with the youth set up, prior to a move to Chelsea, where she played two seasons in the WSL Academy.

 On 28 January 2021, she signed for Women's Championship club Charlton Athletic, prior to playing college soccer for NCAA Division I side South Alabama Jaguars, scoring 3 goals in 13 appearances.

 Club career

 Southampton

 Lloyd-Smith playing for Southampton against Lewes in 2023.

 On 21 July 2022, Lloyd-Smith signed for Southampton.
 On 22 September, during the 2022–23 season, she scored her debut goals in a 2–1 away victory over Crystal Palace.

 On 23 November 2023, she played against Arsenal in the 2023–24 League Cup group stage, in front of a recording breaking attendance for the Saints.
 After the 2–1 defeat, she swapped shirts with Vivianne Miedema, her icon, who posted on Twitter with her shirt after the game.

 In the fifth round of the 2023–24 FA Cup, where the Saints were defeated 3–1 by Manchester United, Lloyd-Smith scored the equalising goal as a second-half substitute.

 She ended her two seasons with Southampton having scored five goals in 47 appearances across all competitions, during the 2022–23 and 2023–24 seasons.